gongziyida/Modeling-Neural-Plasticity-with-Multisensory-Braitenberg-Vehicles/README.md

 Moreover, a depression function <img src="/formula/dep_function.png" alt="Depression function" width="150"/> is used to cancel the effect of repeatedly learning from one stimulus source and noisy data.
 Its positive effect was deonstrated through static testing where the BV does not move and stimuli are just feeded, yet not demoonstrated in the actual simulation

-In the implementation, it is in `Layers.BAM` class.
+The associative memory is implemented in `Layers.BAM` class.

 ### 2.4 Motor Unit
 The motor unit is radian-based.
 The BV moves along the heading direction whose value is between negative pi and positive pi.
 When the increase in preference passes a threshold, the BV moves forward with a little offset based on the increase; when the decrease in preference passes the threshold, the BV moves backward with a little offest based on the decrease.
 Otherwise, it moves towards a nearby source.

-In the implementation, it is in `Movement.RadMotor` class.
+The motor unit is implemented in `Movement.RadMotor` class.

 ### 2.5 Judgement Unit
 An array of preference function should be defined before intializing `Simulation` class.
 The preference, the output of the judgement unit, is the sum of the output of each preference functions applied to their corresponding gustatory attributes.

-It is incorporated in `Simulation` class.
+The judgement unit is incorporated in `Simulation` class.

 ## 3 Environment
 The enviornment is realistic that olfactory stimuli decay with distances exponentially from their sources, while gustatory stimuli are sensible only when the BV is close to their sources.